Fiveable

 • Threat of new entrants: The ease with which new competitors can enter the industry affects the intensity of competition.
 High entry barriers, such as economies of scale, brand loyalty, or regulatory requirements (e.g., patents, licenses), can limit the threat of new entrants and maintain industry profitability.

 • Bargaining power of suppliers: Suppliers with strong bargaining power can exert pressure on firms by raising prices, reducing quality, or limiting availability of inputs (e.g., raw materials, components).
-This can squeeze and intensify competition among industry participants.
+This can squeeze profit margins and intensify competition among industry participants.

 • Bargaining power of buyers: Powerful buyers can demand lower prices, better quality, or additional services, putting pressure on firms and intensifying rivalry.
 Factors such as buyer concentration (e.g., few large buyers), price sensitivity, and the availability of substitutes influence buyer power.